 The success of all students depends upon their involvement in the learning and academic process.
-Academic advising is a vital part of this process.
-Students can obtain advising services and information in the following areas:
+Academic advising is a vital part of this process and is thus mandatory for all students.

 - Students who are new or undecided are assigned to the Advising and Counseling Department.
-New students will be asked to take the KUDER® Career assessments during the first semester, declare a major, and report to that academic department.
+New students will be asked to take the Kuder® Career Planning System assessments during the first semester, declare a major, and report to that academic department.

 - It is the responsibility of the student to meet with his/her advisor prior to each registration.
 This ensures the course selection fits your career path for the next semester.
 Students who take advantage of an early advising session also have the opportunity to select the most ideal course schedule.